 Did you know that most repetitive stress injuries to workers, like carpal tunnel syndrome, could have been prevented easily and for little cost by performing a workstation ergonomic assessment?
 Ergonomics is the science of fitting workplace conditions and job demands to the capabilities of the working population.
 Effective and successful “fits” assure high productivity, avoidance of illness and injury risks, and increases satisfaction among the workforce.

 The college offers free ergonomics assessments as part of our injury and illness prevention program.
-To schedule an assessment for yourself or members of your department, please email your request to: firstname.lastname@example.org
+An online Ergonomic Workstation Self-Assessment is offered through Environmental Health Safety for employees of the college.
+For more information, or to request or schedule an assessment for yourself or members of your department, please email your request to: firstname.lastname@example.org

 We have come all too familiar with campus tragedies that have received headlines during the past several years.
 But it will never happen here at Dickinson College…right?
 The best action any of us can take to avoid or limit the severity of a unfortunate incident is preparation.
 This workshop is facilitated by Department of Public Safety officers as they walk the audience through potential scenarios that could occur on campus and how employees can best prepare.